ufosc/course-scheduler/README.md

 A dynamic course scheduler for planning out college semesters.

+## Note Before Reading

+The front end and organization of the project has changed significantly since the below was written, so please check the current dev state for a better idea of the current state.

 ## Getting Started

 To start working on the project, first install [node](https://nodejs.org/).
 Version 4 or higher.